tqsd/QuNetSim/docs/source/examples/quantum_money.rst

         for qubit_no in range(QUBITS_PER_MONEY):
             host.send_qubit(banker, money_qubits[serial_of_money_to_be_used][qubit_no], await_ack=True)

-After receiving the qubits associated with the serial number, bank measures the qubits to check if measurement results match with the data in bank's database.
-If there is a mismatch, bank realizes that there is a cheating attempt.
-If measurement results are correct, bank verifies the money.
+After receiving the qubits associated with the serial number, the bank measures the qubits to check if measurement results match with the data in bank's database.
+If there is a mismatch, the bank realizes that there is a cheating attempt.
+If measurement results are correct, the bank verifies the money.

 ..  code-block:: python
     :linenos: